adrian-guzman-301/github-demo/README.md

 # github-demo
-a simple demo repository to show the bvasic git workflow
+a simple demo repository to show the basic git workflow